Career coaches on the biggest mistakes people make in the job search

 What other not-so-intuitive traps do we fall into?
 Here, seven experts who coach people through these very scenarios share how to job search the right way:

-Mistake 1: Not Starting With You
+Mistake 1: Not starting with you

 Founder and lead coach Evangelia Leclaire agrees that people often initially focus too much on job search tactics, like their résumé and elevator pitch.
 “I suggest you focus on you first as the foundation,” she says.
 “The beliefs, attitude, and energy a smart person will bring to a job search will determine their success.”